Zaita/SDLT/docs/source/introduction.md

 # Introduction

+## What is the SDLT?
+Let's start with what the SDLT accomplishes.
+It simplifies your change management by funnelling change management processes through a single platform that has security, privacy and information management as core tenants.
+While many change management systems come from the perspective of rigid process, the SDLT customises the processes and requirements based on the complexity of the change.
+A small change with a very low risk profile will take <5 minutes to complete, while a very complex and large change may have their submission open for many months spending a few minutes every few weeks updating it.

+So what is the SDLT?
+It's a web application that provides change management workflows for your delivery teams.
+It has been designed by security and software professionals to make the delivery lifecycle as low-touch and quick as possible.

+A change leader (e.g., technical lead) can submit the change information through the SDLT and it will automatically create the tasks required before going live.
+Many of the tasks can be completed within the SDLT, without the need for another product.
+The tasks that need external information will store the outcomes, or links to outcomes, in the SDLT for future reference.

+Out of the box, the SDLT comes with some basic configurations covering standard business domains (e.g., Privacy, Information Management, Security, Risk).
+But, it's an exceptionally easy system to configure with no requirement for the admins to have any development or coding knowledge.

+In the real world, the SDLT has been used to achieve ISO27001 compliance with minimal changes to the change and software development experience.
+The SDLT is ideal for environments and organisations that want a fast, low touch, and easy to follow change management process.

+Some of the things that SDLT can do for you:
+- Greatly speed up your change management
+- Remove the need for change approval meetings
+- Ensure multiple stakeholders (e.g., security, privacy, information management) are represented and informed
+- Provide a single source of truth

 ## Goals
 The goals of the SDLT are:
 1. Self-Service : Provide self service tool for Project Lead to get a checklist of requirements related to their project.